 Section 207 of the Local Government Regulation 2012 requires Council to report on the internal audit for the financial year.
 Section 105 of the Local Government Act 2009 and section 207 of the Local Government Regulation 2012 cover the need to establish and maintain an Internal Audit function.
 Council's Internal Audit Policy covers the Internal Audit function and associated activities.
-Specific audit activities for 2020-2021 have focused on compliance with Council's procurement process concerning requests for quotations, Council's Gifts and Donations and Conflicts of Interest.
+Specific audit activities for 2021/2022 have focused on privacy obligations, risk management, cyber security, fraud management, timesheets and social media.